-"We work all year round to look after the tulips in such a way that they deliver the best results at harvest time," explains Miranda van Straten.
-"It also means that we plant varieties that ripen at different times.
-That's the only way we can give the individual varieties the right care.
-"In addition to tulips, the van Stratens also grow lilies that are only harvested in November.
-"This is how we better distribute our workforce," says Miranda.
+"We are busy all year round looking after the tulips in such a way that they deliver the optimal result at the time of harvest," explains Miranda van Straten.
+“This also means that we plant varieties that mature at different times.
+This is the only way we can provide the right cultivation for the individual varieties. ”For this reason, in addition to tulips, the van Stratens also grow lilies that are only harvested in November.
+“This is how we distribute our workforce better,” says Miranda.

 Flower sea to the horizon